spotinst/help/src/docs/elastigroup/features/compute/ami-auto-backup.md

 You're all set!
 Elastigroup will now automatically create backup images.

+> **Note**: When utilizing both AMI backup and IP persistency features concurrently, be aware that the automatic deletion of available AMIs might not occur, despite selecting the Deallocate option during group deletion.
+Spot recommends manually deleting the associated AMIs to ensure efficient resource management and prevent unnecessary storage costs.

 ## Manually Change an AMI

 In order to manually update the AMI of an Elastigroup that has AMI Auto Backup enabled, follow these steps: